cold-storage/simple-json-log/README.md

 **`levelElement`**

 Defaults to `false`.
-If `true` we add a `level` element to the JSON output.
+If `true` we add a 'level' element to the JSON output.

 **`time`**

 Defaults to a function that outputs `new Date().toISOString()`.
-If false, we don't add a `time` element to the JSON output.
+If `false`, we don't add a 'time' element to the JSON output.
 You can also use your own function to format time however you like.

 **`indent`**

-Defaults to 0.
+Defaults to `0`.
 This is the number of spaces to indent the JSON output.

 **`levels`**

-Defaults to the following.
+Defaults to the following levels.
 You can specify any levels you like.

 * trace:
 * debug: